meese-wj/Local-MFT-Heisenberg-Spins/README.md

 1. The `MFT_J1-J2_Model.jl` file runs a system with nearest and next-nearest neighbor bonds, on a lattice that looks like that in 1.

+1. The `MFT_4-State_Stripes.jl` file runs a J<sub>1</sub>-J<sub>2</sub> model with a magnetoelastic anisotropy that pins the spin projection to the stripe direction in-plane.
+It also includes a uniaxial anisotropy term, as well as a nematic one.